Draeken/articles/project/auto-schedule/value-creation.md

 # Sales

-Free account:
-save user's data for commercial purpose, limited access to agent features.

-Premium:
+## User pay

+- Trial: I personnaly don't like to invest if I know it's limited in time.
+But if the only way to use the app is to pay, it's good to have a trial.
+If a friend invite you to plan an activity, you would likely refuse if there is no trial.

-access premium features from agents (reducing hassle), guarantee that user's data aren't saved.
+- Premium: access premium features from agents (reducing hassle), guarantee that user's data aren't saved.

+## Ads pay

+- save user's data for commercial purpose, full access to agent's features
+- one time fee for putting app in the marketplace

 # Value-Delivery (aka customer service)